floriankarydes/notesforever/README.md

-# Any Backup
+# Notes Forever 📝

-Backup any local macOS directory to a Git repository for easy version control.
+Backup macOS Notes to a Git repository so you'll never lose them !